Greensboro massacre: Background

-The WVO learned that the Klan was organizing in the area, and in July 1979, WVO activists and local community members in China Grove, NC disrupted a screening of The Birth of a Nation, a 1915 silent film by D. W. Griffith which portrays the end of the era of Reconstruction and the formation of the KKK in heroic terms, and portrayed blacks in a demeaning, racist way.
+The WVO learned that the Klan was organizing in the area, and in July 1979, WVO activists and local community members in China Grove, NC disrupted a screening of The Birth of a Nation, a 1915 silent film by D. W. Griffith which portrayed the end of the Reconstruction Era and the formation of the KKK in heroic terms, and characterized blacks in a demeaning, racist way.
 Taunts and inflammatory rhetoric were exchanged between members of the groups during the ensuing months.

 In October 1979, the WVO renamed itself the Communist Workers Organization.
-It planned to stage a rally and a march against the Klan on November 3, 1979, in Greensboro.
-The county seat of Guilford County, this city had been a site of major civil rights actions in the 1960s.
-Sit-ins resulted in the desegregation of lunch counters.
-The CWP publicized their protest as the "Death to the Klan March"; the event was scheduled to start in a predominantly black housing project called Morningside Homes and to proceed to a community center for a conference The CWP distributed flyers that called for radical, even violent opposition to the Klan.
+It planned to stage a rally and march against the Klan on November 3, 1979, in the city of Greensboro, the county seat of Guilford County.
+The city had been a site of major civil rights actions in the 1960s; sit-ins there resulted in the desegregation of lunch counters.

+The CWP publicized their protest as the "Death to the Klan" March.
+The event was scheduled to start in a predominantly black Greensboro housing project, known as Morningside Homes, and then proceed to a community center for a conference.
+The CWP distributed flyers that called for radical, even violent opposition to the Klan.
 One flier said that the Klan "should be physically beaten and chased out of town.
 This is the only language they understand.
 Armed self-defense is the only defense."
 Communist organizers publicly challenged the Klan to attend the march.